GuillardPierre/GuillardPierre/README.md

-- 👋 Hi, I’m @MrPierroman
+- 👋 Hi, I’m @MrPierroman from France 🟦⬜🟥
-- 👀 I’m interested in learning new technologies like html, css and javascript.
+- 👀 I’m interested in learning new technologies like html, css and javascript and all the dev world 🖥️
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript and creating my firsts projects.
 - 💞️ I’m looking to collaborate on new projects for getting new abilities.
 - 📫 How to reach me : pguillard95@gmail.com